 The cost for declawing?
-Yes it does cost more than the "old fashioned way", but we feel it's worth if.
+Yes, it does cost more than the "old fashioned way," but we feel it's worth it.
 Properly done, a declaw will provide kitty a lifetime of comfort and allow kitty to be an inside cat without causing all the damage.

-We will send you home with pain medications for kitty and if kitty was spayed, and Elizabethan collar (lamp shade) to keep on her for 7 days after the surgery.
+We will send you home with pain medications for kitty and if kitty was spayed, and Elizabethan collar (lamp shade), or we also have a after surgical outfit to keep on her for 7 days after the surgery.

 Kitty will also will send you home with antibiotic pills which well be given once a day for 10 days.
 If you cannot pill Kitty, we can give them an injection instead of the pills, which will last for two (2) weeks, for an additional cost.

 The pain medications we send you home with are 2-3 pills that are chewable and can also be put in a small amount of food — once kitty eats that small amount of food with the pill in it, you can then offer the rest of kitty's meal.
 If you feel you can try to pill kitty at home, we can dispense a "pill gun" which is the easy way to give a pill.

 Please note that all cats will have a free physical exam done the morning of the surgical procedure.
 Kitty must be up to date on Rabies vaccine and we must have a current certificate presented to us the morning of the surgery, or faxed to us prior to the surgical day.
 If you cannot provide proof of a current Rabies vaccine, we will need to give kitty another Rabies vaccine - per Pennsylvania State Law, which will not hurt kitty if they have already had this vaccine.
 You will be charged for this vaccine and we will provide you with a current Rabies vaccine certificate and tag.
 Please be sure to call (215) 969-8950 to schedule this procedure today!!

 If you have any additional questions about kitty's recovery and you can't find the answer on our website, please feel free to call.